its-me-abi/pyswiftDemangler/README.md

 ## pyswiftDemangler
-swift programing language symbol demangler / normalizer libarary in  python for windows. it uses ctypes to normalize symbol .it uses function provided by swift official binary
+swift programing language symbol demangler / normalizer libarary in  python for windows. it uses ctypes to communicate with fucntion included in dll file .this dll is included in swift language official installer.

 >Mangling means the process where symbols (such as function names or variables) are converted into a different form, Demangling, or normalizing, is necessary to programmatically access these symbols or understand them visually.